chriskyfung/AutoFetcher-IG-Stories-to-GDrive/README.md

 [built with clasp]: https://img.shields.io/badge/built%20with-clasp-4285f4.svg
 [code style: prettier]: https://img.shields.io/badge/code_style-prettier-ff69b4.svg?style=flat-square

 A no-code tool that lets you easily save the Instagram Stories of any user to your Google Drive.
-You don’t need to install anything on your computer or phone, just use Google Sheets as a cloud tool to fetch the Stories you want.
+You don’t need to install anything on your computer or phone, just use Google Sheets and Google Apps Script as a cloud tool to fetch the Stories you want.

 > [!NOTE]
 > **Release On 2023-02-16**